Maksim Kazankov

 Maksim Sergeyevich Kazankov (Максим Серге́евич Казанков; born 20 March 1987) is a Russian professional football player.
-He plays as an attacking midfielder or right midfielder for FC Sakhalinets Moscow.
+He plays as an attacking midfielder or right midfielder.
 He also holds Turkmenistani citizenship.

 Club career

 Born in Ashgabat, Turkmen SSR, Soviet Union.
 His father Sergey Kazankov is also a former Soviet footballer.
 His father is Russian, mother is Azerbaijani.

 Kazankov played for FC Aşgabat from 2006 year.

 He played for various Russian teams: FC Gazovik Orenburg (2008–2009), FC Dynamo Saint Petersburg (2010), Torpedo-ZIL (2010, 2 circle), FC Sokol Saratov (2011).

 In February 2012 Kazankov moved to the Uzbek League Lokomotiv Tashkent FK.
 In March, made his debut in the match against FC Shurtan Guzar, playing 55 minutes.
 In the following rounds entrenched in the main part of the club.
 By the end of the season spent 21 games and scored two goals.
 Became the bronze medalist of Uzbekistan Championship 2012.

 On 29 December 2012 it became known about the transition to FC Zenit Penza.
 But in the summer he left the club and joined the freshman composition of FC Domodedovo Moscow.
 In January 2015 on loan to FC Saturn Ramenskoye.